rotty/lexpr-rs/lexpr/README.md

 ### Emacs Lisp

-The main area where `lexpr` only supports a subset of Emacs Lisp are strings and characters.
+- A main area where `lexpr` only supports a subset of Emacs Lisp are strings and characters.
 You can have a look at [the gory details](./docs/elisp-strings.md).
+- Integer literals with an arbitrary base (radix), are not yet supported.

 ## Licensing